- Admission Requirements

 |Language Proficiency (ESL Test Scores)||Required, if applicable.
 For Carleton’s ESL requirements and policies, please visit the ESL Requirements website.|

-Our programs have two application deadlines for each term.
-Students are encouraged to submit applications prior to the first deadline to increase their chances of securing financial support for their graduate studies.
+Health Sciences MSc and PhD programs have three possible intakes per year.
+As a result, the Department of Health Sciences application deadlines may be earlier than FGPA deadlines.
+Students are encouraged to submit applications prior to the departmental deadline to increase their chances of securing financial support for their graduate studies.

 2018 Fall Term (September):